-The use seasonal closures to manage the snapper grouper fishery is addressed under the Vision Blueprint's Strategy 1.3 - Consider use of alternative sub-regional management strategies that are not quota-based.
+The use of seasonal closures to manage the snapper grouper fishery is addressed under the Vision Blueprint's Strategy 1.3 - Consider use of alternative sub-regional management strategies that are not quota-based.
 The first priority under this strategy is to use staggered spawning season closures to address latitudinal differences in spawning activity.
 In addition, under "Hot Topic" items, the Vision Blueprint identifies adjusting the seasonal spawning closure for shallow water groupers.
 The Council is considering making modifications to the shallow water grouper closure for the recreational sector in the Vision Blueprint Recreational Regulatory Amendment 26.

 Implementation of Amendment 16 to the Snapper Grouper FMP (effective July 29, 2009) established an annual closure on the possession (commercial and recreational) of shallow water groupers from January through April in response to needed modifications to end overfishing of gag and to protect spawning fish.
+This action was taken prior to implementation of Annual Catch Limits (ACLs); avoiding overfishing of gag is now achieved with the ACLs.
+However, the closure during spawning does increase reproduction of gag and other shallow water groupers.
 Species included in the closure were: gag, black grouper, scamp, tiger grouper, yellowfin grouper, red grouper, red hind, rock hind, yellowmouth grouper, graysby, and coney.
 The Council removed tiger grouper from the Fishery Management Unit in 2012 (Comprehensive ACL Amendment).